Provision

 Cluster Settings allows to customize the network settings.
 Click Edit next to Cluster Settings section

-- Users who do not require a new network and make use of the existing network can select Azure CNI.
-Selecting Azure CNI allows to enter the existing Virtual Network Name, Cluster subnet Name, IP address range, Vnet Resource Group Name, etc.
+- Users who do not require a new network and wish to utilize the existing one can choose Azure CNI.
+This option allows for the configuration of parameters such as Enable Overlay, specifying the existing Virtual Network Name, Cluster Subnet Name, IP address range, VNet Resource Group Name, etc. If Overlay is enabled, the Pod CIDR must be provided.

 Cluster Endpoint Access